-11 Phenomenal things to do in Rome with kids
+11 phenomenal things to do in Rome with kids

-The area around the Colosseum includes the Arch of Constantine, the Palatine Hill and the Imperial Roman Forum.
-I highly recommend a good half-day visit to appreciate the magnificence of the Ancient Roman Empire.
-The scale of the ruins is incredible, and the kids will have some freedom to explore and stretch their legs.
+The area near the Colosseum includes the Arch of Constantine, Piazza Venezia, the Palatine Hill, Circus Maximus (an ancient Roman chariot racing stadium) and the Imperial Roman Forum.
+I highly recommend a good half-day visit to appreciate the scale of the magnificent structures of the Ancient Roman Empire.

 The dome and oculus, the bronze doors and royal tombs, and the original portico are marvels of the ancient world.
 A visit to this structure is an excellent beginning to anyone’s architectural education, whether young or old.
 It’s one of the best things to do with kids in Rome.